koalalab-inc/pinny/README.md

 Dependency confusion and dependency attacks are becoming common.
 OSS images can be referenced by image tags or hashes/digest.
 Images referenced by tag are mutable.
 The maintainer could push a new image with the same TAG and all downstream application using that image and TAG could break.

 Images referenced by hash are immutable.
 Even if there is a new image pushed with the same tag, the new image will have a new hash/diges.
-The previous image can still be referenced by the previous has.
+The previous image can still be referenced by the previous hash.

 <hr />